Practical tips and tools for growing a business

 Non-bank financing as a complement to the banking sector is not mutually exclusive.

-In situations where the bank cannot finance or bank financing is not suitable, there are many opportunities to solve the financing issue with the help of alternative or non-bank financing.
+In situations where the bank cannot finance or bank financing is not suitable, there are many possibilities to solve the financing issue with the help of alternative or non-bank financing.
 For example, Capitalia's advantages as an alternative lender include lower collateral requirements, faster funding and higher risk tolerance.
 There are also a number of other specialized lenders, venture capital funds or factoring service providers.
 Alternative financing can be especially suitable in cases where the company does not have sufficient collateral or a loan is needed for a short period of time (for example, as seasonal financing or for the fulfillment of a specific order).

-3 books on how to improve your productivity
+3 books to improve productivity

 1. James Clear's Atomic Habits (also translated into Latvian) is a great book for anyone who wants to learn about the power of habits.
 Clear describes how small changes in our daily routine can make a big difference in our productivity.
 He also gives practical advice on building good habits and breaking bad ones.